 additional work to upgrade their grade.

-- Supplemental Exam: It will cover the material uniformly from the entire course and will replace the midterm grades.
+- The Supplement/Deferred Exam will cover the material uniformly from the entire course and will replace the midterm + final exam grades.

 - Cheating/Collaboration: I encourage you to discuss the assignments with each other.
 But no sharing

 code!
 Your discussion should be public in the sense that anyone including me should be allowed to